 The Branchini Bioluminescence Research Group supports the overarching philosophy in the sciences that teaching and research with undergraduates is one unified activity.
 Bioluminescence work has been highly appealing to students and should continue to be so.
 Students who participate in the group’s projects have the opportunity to be meaningfully involved in modern mainstream bioluminescence research and co-author research articles and/or present papers at national conferences.
 Modern facilities and equipment provide an inviting environment for students and faculty to engage in collaborative research.
 Many alumni of the group are now professional scientists, typically in the pharmaceutical industry or in medicine.

-Undergraduate research student share their experiences
+Undergraduate research students share their experiences

 "I never believed I would get the chance to be the first person to create one, let alone a handful, of new compounds."